says individual mentoring

 CAN YOU OFFER SESSIONS WITH JUST THE PARENTS/CARERS?

 Subject to availability your Mentor can be booked for parent/carer sessions too.
+We also offer parent/carer Q&As and community events from time to time too.

 Please note: We will not disclose anything discussed in your young person’s session without their express permission.